samirsahoo007/system-design-primer/README.md

 * Service Discovery	=> find the route of communication between them as it maintains a list of services on which nodes are located

+* Remote Service	=> Enables the remote access information that resides on a network of IT devices.

 ### Messaging Formats
 There are two types of messages through which they communicate: